belh4wk/MCP4SH/docs/README_FIRST.txt

 - Engine / drivetrain / gearbox resonance (backrest TT25-16)
 - Brake-domain cues (pedal puck – ABS, slip, brake feel)

+Bonus: MCP4SH also includes a small built-in FOV calculator in the settings UI (visual calibration helper).

 This build is a **preview**, non-commercial, and may change between versions.